 “Understanding Hinduism – An awareness workshop” is a 5-day program that can empower the participants to understand better Sanatana Dharma and what it means to be a Hindu – In the true sense.

 Hinduism or Sanatana Dharma is diverse; no single doctrine (or set of beliefs) can represent its numerous traditions.
-However, the various schools share several basic concepts, which help us to understand how most followers of Hindu philosophy see and respond to the world.
+However, the various schools share several basic concepts, which help us understand how most Hindu philosophy followers see and respond to the world.

-Awareness course on Hinduism is an initiative by Vedicology Center for encouraging the practice of Sanatana Dharma.
+An awareness course on Hinduism is an initiative by the Vedicology Center to encourage the practice of Sanatana Dharma.
 Vedicology team members Mr Praveen Saanker and Mr Eswaran Namboothiri facilitate a study on understanding the core philosophy and key concepts of Hinduism.

-The concepts of Hinduism we discuss here are primarily based on Vedantic doctrines, and accepted by most diverse modern traditions (but not all!).
+The concepts of Hinduism we discuss here are primarily based on Vedantic doctrines and accepted by most diverse modern traditions (but not all!).
 Hindu studies or research on Hinduism begins simply by differentiating between matter and spirit.
-Spirit is understood within two main categories, namely the individual self, or soul (the atman) the Supreme Self, or God (the Brahman).
+Spirit is understood within two main categories: the individual self, the soul (the atman), the Supreme Self, or God (the Brahman).

-Vedicology division for Hindu studies and Research on Hinduism have divided the core of Hindu or Sanatana Dharma philosophy into 12 concepts, and these interwoven concepts form the basis for theological discussions in this program.
+Vedicology division for Hindu studies and Research on Hinduism have divided the core of Hindu or Sanatana Dharma philosophy into 12 concepts.
+These interwoven concepts form the basis for theological discussions in this program.